CompVis/stable-diffusion/docs/features/CLI.md

 | `--variation <float>`          | `-v<float>`        | `0.0`                 | Add a bit of noise (0.0=none, 1.0=high) to the image<br>in order to generate a series of variations.
 Usually<br>used in combination with `-S<seed>` and `-n<int>`<br>to generate a series a riffs on a starting image.<br>See [Variations](./VARIATIONS.md). |
 | `--with_variations <pattern>` | `-V<pattern>`     | `None`                | Combine two or more variations.
 See [Variations](./VARIATIONS.md)<br>for now to use this.                                                                                                                                                                    |

+!!! note

-Note that the width and height of the image must be multiples of 64.
+    The width and height of the image must be multiples of 64.
 You can provide different values, but they will be rounded down to the nearest multiple of 64.

 ### This is an example of img2img